wilcoxjay/chrome-extension/README.md

 - Pro tip: if you put your code in a separate file, then after your first edit to `background.js`, you don't need to reload the extension every time.
 The extension fetches the site-specific scripts from disk on every invocation.
-Only when you edit `background.js` to you need to reload.
+Only when you edit `background.js` do you need to reload.
 (You're gonna forget to reload.)